stoyicker/test-accessors/README.md

 ### Annotation level
 The annotation has some parameters you can use to alter its behavior:
 * name -> Allows you to change the name of the methods that will be generated for the field you are annotating.
-If unspecified, the name of the field will be used.
+If unspecified, the name of the generated accessor will be get/set plus the field name with the first character uppercase.
 * requires -> Allows you to specify which type of accessor you want (use AccessorType.TYPE_GETTER for getter and/ or AccessorType.TYPE_SETTER for setter) for your annotated field.
 If unspecified, only a setter will be generated.